SOTAMak1r/SOTAMak1r/README.md

 ### Hi, I'm Jacob Junyi Chen 👋

+Talk is cheap.
+Show me the code. 🧑‍💻

 <!--
 **SOTAMak1r/SOTAMak1r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.